Live Share core capabilities

 }

 Listen to your customers to understand their scenarios before implementing role verification into your app, particularly for the Organizer role.
-There's no guarantee that a meeting organizer be present in the meeting.
+There's no guarantee that a meeting organizer will be present in the meeting.
 As a general rule of thumb, all users are either Organizer or Presenter when collaborating within an organization.
 If a user is an Attendee, it's usually an intentional decision on behalf of a meeting organizer.

 Note